 If not God then what, as Steven Hawking asks, is it that “breathes fire into the equations?
-My answering this question first involve surveying the most prominent contemporary accounts of laws and chance.
+My answering this question first involves surveying the most prominent contemporary accounts of laws and chance.
 I will then propose a novel version of David Lewis’ Best Systems Account of laws and chances (BSA).
-My account, which I call the package deal account (PDA), differs from Lewis’ in that while his is built on a metaphysically given ontology of fundamental properties the PDA incorporates laws chances, fundamental ontology, and space-time into a package of mutual interdependence.
+My account, which I call the package deal account (PDA), differs from Lewis’ in that while his is built on a metaphysically given ontology of fundamental properties, the PDA incorporates laws, chances, fundamental ontology, and space-time into a package of mutual interdependence.
 Like Lewis’ BSA, the PDA claims that a proposition expresses a law in virtue of its role in a scientifically optimal systematization, but it is not committed to Lewis’ version of Humean metaphysics.
-Because of this it avoids some of the problems that confront Humeanism and includes elements of other accounts and since it replaces metaphysical presuppositions with scientific accounts it advances the project of “naturalizing metaphysics.
+Because of this, it avoids some of the problems that confront Humeanism and includes elements of other accounts??? and since it replaces metaphysical presuppositions with scientific accounts, it advances the project of “naturalizing metaphysics.
 I will argue that the PDA better captures how laws, chances, and fundamental ontology are understood in physics.

 Chapter 1

-The concept of fundamental law of nature that emerged during the 17th century physics contained two main components.
+The concept of fundamental law of nature that emerged during the 17th century in physics contained two main components.
 One is that laws are expressed by mathematical principles that cover and systematize fundamental events.
 The second is that laws in some way govern these events.
-In the17th century systematizing reflected God’s nature and governing was based on God’s power and activity.
-Contemporary approaches to the metaphysics of laws and chances are divided into two camps called Humean and non-Humean.
-One can see contemporary Humeans as emphasizing the systematizing aspect while rejecting the governing aspect and contemporary non-Humeans as emphasizing governing without relying on theology.
+In the17th century, the systematizing involved in laws was thought to reflect God’s nature and the governing was thought to be based on God’s power and activity.
+Contemporary approaches to the metaphysics of laws and chances are divided into two camps, called Humean and non-Humean.
+One can see contemporary Humeans as emphasizing the systematizing aspect, while rejecting the governing aspect, and contemporary non-Humeans as emphasizing governing without relying on theology.

-According to Humean metaphysics the universe is composed of a distribution of fundamental properties and relations within a space-time structure and laws are theorems of a system that systematizes this distribution.
+According to Humean metaphysics, the universe is composed of a distribution of fundamental properties and relations within a space-time structure and laws are theorems of a system that systematizes this distribution.
 Necessary connections are nowhere to be found in fundamental reality.
 The rejection of fundamental necessary connections is the reason the view is called “Humean.”
-According to Humeans whatever necessity there is in nature is constructed from the materials of the actual distribution of fundamental events.
+According to Humeans, whatever necessity there is in nature is constructed from the materials of the actual distribution of fundamental events.

 Non-Humean accounts of laws disagree.
-They hold that laws involve some kind of fundamental necessity.
+They hold that laws involve fundamental necessity.
 There are two main kinds of non-Humean accounts i) governing accounts and ii) powers accounts.
 The first construe laws and chances as elements of reality over and above the Humean mosaic that in some way govern or direct it.
-Fundamental necessity is involved either in characterizing laws or characterizing governing or both.
+Fundamental necessity is involved either in characterizing laws, or characterizing governing, or both.
 The second kind of non-Humean holds that not all fundamental properties are categorical but that some are dispositions or essentially possess powers that produce instantiations of properties in distinct space time regions and the activity of these powers forge necessary connections between events.
 Laws are the regularities that result.
 Both types of non-Humean accounts find fundamental necessity in nature in contrast to Humeans who, if they speak of necessity, consider it to be derived.